cvc5/ethos/user_manual.md

    is treated as `(eo::is_eq (eo::to_q t) t)`:
   $$[(\textsf{eo::is_q}\ t)] =[(\textsf{eo::is_eq}\ (\textsf{eo::to_q}\ t)\ t)]$$

-   Note this evaluates to `false` for decimal literals when `--no-normalize-dec` is enabled.
+   Note this evaluates to `false` for decimal literals.
    <br><br>

 - `(eo::is_bin t)`